1. Lifestyle

 Time: 30 minutes

-We're sure these activities will help your child understand the importance of recycling and value the limited resources on earth.
+We're sure these activities will help your child understand the importance of recycling and learn to value the earth's limited resources.
 Remember that resources do not last forever.
 However, with proper planning and eco-friendly methods, you can do your bit for the environment.

 Make a positive impact on the environment!
 Follow our tips for a plastic-free home now.